 Follow these steps to create your paper wallet

 - A PC, MAC or laptop

 - 2 USB sticks (at least 8 GB)

 - Pen & Paper or CryptoSteel to store your seed

 Firstly, you’ll need to download Tails, a live Linux operating system which you can run from a USB stick or DVD.
 Tails was made famous after Edward Snowden announced it as one of his go-to tools.
 Follow the instructions on the Tails website to get it installed; you’ll need 2 USB sticks for the process.

 2. Unplug from the Internet and boot into Tails

-You’ll need to make sure your Tails USB is plugged in and your computer is set to boot from USB.
+You’ll need to make sure your Tails USB is plugged in, and your computer is set to boot from a USB.
 You can set this in your BIOS.
-Don’t forget to unplug all network cables.
+Don’t forget to unplug any network cables.